-- Then send a notification to Ben, our co-founder and 'overseer of official-ness' asking him to review your initiative profile for "official" status.
+- Then send a notification to Mike, our Transition Initiative Support Coordinator asking him to review your initiative profile for "official" status.
 If you include a link to your profile page, it'll make it easier for him to review it.

-- Ben will review, assess, ponder, think and generally apply his wisdom to the situation and be in touch with you...
+- Mike will review, assess, ponder, think and generally apply his wisdom to the situation and be in touch with you...

 US-based groups have a similar process which is managed by the Transition US team.
 It is a similar process technically and we are working with them to smooth it all out, but for now please email the Transition US team and use the form provided by Transition US here.

 We've introduced this slightly more formal approach to registering Transition Towns/villages for a couple of key reasons:

 - Our trustees and funders want to make sure that while we actively nurture embryonic projects, we only promote to "official" status those communities we feel are ready to move into the awareness raising stage.
 This status confers additional levels of support such as speakers, trainings, website ("community microsites") and forums that we're currently rolling out